 • Difficulty breathing or shortness of breath (dyspnea), especially during exercise

 • Dizziness, faintness, or light-headedness

 • Smoking habit

 • Unexplained weight loss

 A pulmonologist can treat any condition that affects the upper or lower respiratory system, which includes all of the following:

-If you are dealing with any of the above conditions or symptoms, we would be happy to provide you with first-rate treatment at the Dr. Luis Mesa, MD, pulmonary and sleep disorders clinic.
+If you are dealing with any of the above conditions or symptoms, we would be happy to provide you with first-rate treatment at Dr. Luis J. Mesa, MD, pulmonary and sleep disorders clinic.

 In order to accurately diagnose a pulmonary condition or sleep disorder, there are several different types of tests that a pulmonologist may run or request.
 Some of these tests include the following:

-If you require the services of a lung’s specialist, we welcome you to schedule an appointment with us at Dr. Luis Mesa, MD, through our website or by calling us!
-We serve patients from Aventura FL, North Bay Village FL, Miami Gardens FL, Hollywood FL, West Park FL, Opa-locka FL, and Pinewood FL.
+If you require the services of a lung specialist, we welcome you to schedule an appointment with us at Dr. Luis J. Mesa, MD, through our website or by calling us!
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.